openaire/guidelines/README.rst

 OpenAIRE Guidelines consists of guidelines for publication repositories, data archives, CRIS systems, software repositories and repositories of other research products respectively:

-- OpenAIRE Guidelines for Literature Repositories
+- OpenAIRE Guidelines for Literature, institutional, and thematic Repositories
 - OpenAIRE Guidelines for Data Archives
 - OpenAIRE Guidelines for CRIS Managers based on CERIF-XML
 - OpenAIRE Guidelines for Software Repositories (draft)